 - Select to include or exclude the trace steps from the bug description

-- Select which element of the environment information such as OS, ADO version, CPU, RAM, … to include in the bug report
+- Select which element of the environment information such as OS, ADO version, CPU, RAM, ... to include in the defect report

-After the tester finishes editing the bug report, it can be shared to the team in a number of ways.
+After the tester is satisfied with the content of the defect, they can share it with other member of the team in a number of ways.

-- Submit a new ticket: Direct integration with multiple defect tracking system lets testers simply click Submit to create a new defect ticket
+Submit a new ticket: qTrace has direct integration with multiple defect tracking system.
+After completing the one-time connection setup, tester can click on the Submit button to create a new defect ticket.

-- Create a Document: Export the defect information into a Word, PDF or as multiple JPEG images.
-Testers can use/share the exported documents as a bug report
+Create a Document: qTrace can export the defect information into a Word, PDF or as multiple JPEG images.
+Tester then use/share the exported documents.

-- Email a Document: Quickly send an email of the bug report
+Email a Document: Testers can also quickly send an email of the defect document.

-qTrace offers built-in integration with these defect tracking systems.
+Currently, qTrace provides built-in integration with these defect tracking systems.